 There was, of course, much much more to see in the MoMA.
 Some of it was familiar, by familiar names.
 Much of it was completely new to us.
 Hey, you don’t often see a lot of artwork in northwest Wisconsin, or south-central Washington, for that matter.

-We reached Kingston a couple hours later and checked into our lodgings for the evening, the Hampton Inn, and then headed downtown to find a restaurant for dinner.
+We reached the town of Kingston a couple hours later and checked into our lodgings for the evening, the Hampton Inn, and then headed downtown to find a restaurant for dinner.
 One of our goals on the trip was to seek out unique dining spots.
 We’d already scored big with our lunch at PJ Clarke’s, and we found another gem down at the waterfront, Mariner’s Harbor.
 Check out their site here: Mariner’s Harbor.

 After a fine meal we headed back to our hotel.
 The next day we would head further north, through the Catskills to Cooperstown, and the site of a place we’d wanted to visit since we were kids: the Baseball Hall of Fame.